 The final oral examination is required for all Ph.D. students.
 The oral examination will be scheduled for two hours and consist of the presentation and defense of the research.
 The presentation is open to the public and the student is required to give an abstract (electronic copy) to the office to be used for advertising.
 After the public presentation and a question-and-answer period, the remainder of the examination is conducted privately by the supervisory committee.
 The supervisory committee may require the student to make changes to the dissertation and/or conduct additional research and the advisor is generally responsible for making sure that the work is completed.
 The advisor decides on the grade of the Ph.D.
 Dissertation.

-After appropriate changes have been made to the dissertation based on the comments of the committee, and the supervisory committee has approved the dissertation, the student must make several copies of the dissertation.
-The student is required to give a hard-bound copy to the advisor as well as the departmental office.
+After appropriate changes have been made to the dissertation based on the comments of the committee, and the supervisory committee has approved the final dissertation, the student must upload an electronic version of the dissertation to ProQuest and UNL Digital Commons.
+The student is required to make a hard-bound copy of the thesis/report to the advisor, unless the advisor chooses not to require one.
 It is also customary to offer each member of the supervisory committee a copy of the final report.
-The student must also submit two unbound copies to the Library.